-Fixed FIT premium and variable FIT premium: The FIT premium is a regulated fixed payment on the top of the wholesale price, or the variable premium is a variable subsidy which emanates from the so-called contracts for differences (CfDs)7 in a centralized auctioning system.
+Fixed FIT premium and variable FIT premium: The FIT premium is a regulated fixed payment on the top of the wholesale price, or the variable premium is a variable subsidy which emanates from the so-called contracts for differences (CfDs)9 in a centralized auctioning system.
 These two mechanisms present better incentives to operational efficiency.
 Indeed RES or LCT generators sell on the wholesale market and so receive the incentives to operate efficiently.
 First, every generator has an incentive to carry out maintenance at times when demand and prices are low.
-Secondly, wind farms selling in energy markets and to balancing mechanisms (under specific rules) are incentivized to improve their forecasts of output in the next few hours before the delivery hour (Usoala et al., 2010).
-Whether that is desirable will depend on whether it is efficient to decentralise or centralise such forecasts within a more or less large producer to exploit some anti-correlations between local and regional wind productions, and whether this will motivate the supply of better forecasting services to the wind farms.
+Secondly, windfarms